Q: What is the structure of the pathology residency program at UNC?

 Q: Where can I find information about the curriculum and rotations?

-A: A copy of the block rotation diagram and descriptions of each rotation may be found on our curriculum page.
+A: A copy of the block rotation diagram and descriptions of each rotation may be found on our

 Q: I think I am interested in Pathology, but I am not sure.
 Are there opportunities to learn more about the discipline?

-A: Yes, the Henderson Post-Sophomore Fellowship is a 1 year fellowship available to UNC medical students who have completed the foundation phase and ideally the application phase.
+A: Yes, the Henderson Post-Sophomore Fellowship is a 1-year fellowship available to UNC medical students who have completed the foundation phase and ideally the application phase.

 Q: It looks like Surgical Pathology has the most number of rotations, covering 15 months.
 How is that organized?

 A: UNC Surgical Pathology uses an integrated approach to gross and microscopic diagnosis for all assigned resident cases.
 The result is uniformity in the training experience, improved skills development, and an appropriate balance of time devoted to gross and microscopic pathology across all years of training.
 Cases assigned to each resident assure the development of high levels of proficiency and expertise in diagnostic surgical pathology.
 Daily cases include a broad spectrum of specimen types to assure adequate preparation in work-up of diverse pathologic processes.
+UNC accessions approximately 40,000 surgical cases per year, not including Dermatopathology.

-Simultaneous development of gross and microscopic diagnostic skills mimic actual practice, starting in PGY1 and continue throughout all years of training.
+Simultaneous development of gross and microscopic diagnostic skills mimics actual practice, starting in PGY1 and continuing throughout all years of training.
 This includes an emphasis on the early development of light microscopic diagnostic skills, differential diagnosis, ancillary techniques, and reporting from the beginning of residency.
 We emphasize microscopic preview starting in PGY-1 with a rapid and sustained development of diagnostic skills throughout all years of residency.
 We emphasize daily face-to-face sign-out for a resident with an attending, to increase direct faculty to resident teaching, with detailed case discussion and finalization with the attending pathologist.

 The educational program in gross and microscopic pathology allows residents to develop greater depth of knowledge and mastery of topics, with augmented faculty instruction at the microscope during daily sign-out and in teaching conferences.
-We ensure residents follow their assigned cases through all aspects of the gross exam, microscopic exam, ancillary studies, write-up and final diagnosis, with each case followed from start to finish (ACGME requirement).
+We ensure residents follow their assigned cases through all aspects of the gross exam, microscopic exam, ancillary studies, write-up and final diagnosis, with each case followed from start to finish.
 Specific competencies in gross and microscopic pathology are targeted by using a resident checklist/portfolio.

 Q: Does UNC have Pathologist Assistants?